 TradeWars, Yankee Trader, and other TW-likes…

-Also connected to a few message networks, like DOVE-Net, fsxNet, and GameNet.
+Also connected to a few message networks, like DOVE-Net, fsxNet, and of course the historic FidoNet!

-No personal info or validation required; just enter and start having fun.
+No personal info mandatory; just enter and start having fun.

 Star Collision BBS was a RemoteAccess BBS founded in the summer of 1993, mainly focusing on text files, DOS utilities and FidoNet echomail conferences.